a-petit/buddy-system/README.md

 # buddy-system

-This is an interactive program that simulates memory allocation on the heap following "buddy-system" strategy.
+This is an interactive program that simulates memory allocation on the heap following **buddy-system** strategy.

 ## Quickstart